Sub-Linear Privacy-Preserving Near-Neighbor Search: Introduction

 Locality Sensitive Hashing (LSH) is the only line of work which guarantees sub-linear query time approximate near-neighbor search for high-dimensional datasets~\cite{Proc:Indyk_STOC98}.
 One fundamental property of LSH-based binary embedding is that it preserves all pairwise distances with little distortion~\cite{johnson1984extensions}, eliminating the need for sharing original attributes.
 However, the bits of the binary embeddings have enough information to estimate any pairwise distance (or similarity) between any two users~\cite{Proc:Bayardo_WWW07}, which makes them unsuitable in settings with no trusted party. \emph{We argue that the ability to estimate all pairwise distances is sufficient but not necessary for the task of near-neighbor search.} In fact, we show for the first time, that the ability to estimate distances compromises the security of LSH-based embedding; rendering them susceptible to ``triangulation'' attack (see Section~\ref{sec:traingulations}).
 In this work, we eliminate the vulnerability of LSH with minimal modification while not affecting the sub-linear property.

-The hash computation process of \sys{} takes as input random seeds.
-These seeds should be consistent among different users' profiles.
-However, if they are made public, it can be used by an attacker to reconstruct the users' data from the hashes.
-Therefore, we utilize the GC protocol to mask the hash computation process from both servers and the users as we detail in \sect{sec:secure_hash}.
-Please note that the GC protocol execution is a one-time process for each store and/or search operation and is performed independently of all other profiles in the database.
-Therefore, it requires a negligible query time.

 {\bf Contributions.} Our main contributions are as follows: \begin{itemize} \item We propose the first algorithm for PP-NNS with query time sub-linear in the number of clients.
 No trusted party or server is needed for handling sensitive data. \item We introduce the first generic transformation which makes any given LSH scheme secure for public release in honest-but-curious adversary setting.
-Our transformation prevents the estimation of all pairwise distances which is unnecessary for the task of near-neighbor search.
-This advantage comes at no additional cost, and we retain all the properties of LSH required for the sub-linear search. \item We give information theoretic guarantees on the security of the proposed approach.
+This advantage comes at no additional cost and we retain all the properties of LSH required for the sub-linear search. \item We give information theoretic guarantees on the security of the proposed approach.
 Our proposed transformation, analysis, and the information theoretic bounds are of independent theoretical interest. \item We provide a practical implementation of \emph{triangulation attack} for compromising the security of LSH signatures in high dimensions.
 Our attack is based on alternating projections.
 The proposed attack reveals the vulnerability and unnecessary information leakage by the LSH embeddings.
 In general, we experimentally verify that the ability to estimate all pairwise distances is sufficient for recovering original attributes. \item We support our theoretical claims using substantial empirical evidence on real-world datasets.
 We further provide the first thorough evaluation of accuracy-privacy trade-off and its comparison with noise-based privacy.
 Our scheme can process queries against a database of size 3 Billion entries in {\it real time} on a typical PC.
-Performing the same task with the state-of-the-art Yao's Garbled Circuit SFE protocol requires an estimated time of $1.5\times 10^8$ seconds and $1.2\times 10^7$ GBytes of communication (see \sect{ssec:cwsfe}). \end{itemize}
+Performing the same task with the state-of-the-art GC protocol requires an estimated time of $1.5\times 10^8$ seconds and $1.2\times 10^7$ GBytes of communication (see \sect{ssec:cwsfe}). \end{itemize}